Peddinti-Sriram-Bharadwaj/mnist_digit_mobile/README.md

 # Contribution Guidelines

-We welcome and appreciate all contributions to the MNIST Digit Mobile project!
-Here's how you can contribute:
+I welcome and appreciate all contributions to the MNIST Digit Mobile project!
+Any kind of improvements to the UI or additional functionality, or even to the README.MD file are welcome Here's how you can contribute:

 ## Prerequisites